-- Wiener filter:
+• Wiener filter:

-An alternative to Gaussian filter is the Wiener filter (Bacon and Taylor, 2003; Teyssier et al., 2009) obtained by assigning the following weight to each k-mode:
+An alternative to Gaussian filter is the Wiener filter [3, 92] obtained by assigning the following weight to each k-mode:

 In theory, if the noise and the signal follow a Gaussian distribution, the Wiener filter provides the minimum variance estimator.
 However, the signal is not Gaussian.
-In fact, on small scales, the convergence map deviates significantly from Gaussianity.
+In fact, on small scales, the convergence map deviates significantly from gaussianity.
 However, the Wiener filter leads to reasonable results, with a better resolution than a simple Gaussian filter.